juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 https://github.com/juanzdev/ImageBinaryLabellingTool

-//picture of the manual labeling tool in action
  ![pic](../images/labeltool.jpg)

 Note that I could spend much time labeling the rest of the data (up to 3755 faces) and also search on the web more data but for time constraints I did only this process for the 700 first images, but the bigger the data set the better.